pedroni/pedroni/src/posts/learning-a-new-programming-language.en.md

 This was good practice.
 I got my first segfault error.

-## Figuring it out
+## Breaking the loop

 Learning a new programming language takes time.
 I first needed to find my purpose which was understanding an old codebase written in C++.
 To learn C++, I needed a fast and comprehensive introduction, the book "A Tour of C++" gave me just that.

 Now I need to practice, for DSA [I found this course on Udemy](https://www.udemy.com/course/data-structures-algorithms-cpp/) by Scott Barrett, the lessons are well presented, with nice smooth animations, the exercises are fun and challenging to do.
 After I get bored with it, I'll start a personal project so that I can build something from 0 to 1.
 Doing that will certainly put me in a good level of understading of the language.

 I'm feeling happy and passionate about programming again.
-Every step of learning C++ and DSA was fun. **I got my hobby back.**.
+Every step of learning C++ and DSA was fun. **I got my hobby back!**.

 Here's the first time I solved a problem on my own after learning the Tortoise and the Hare algorithm.
 Solving this made my day.
-The happiness from solving this was truly rewarding.
+The happiness from solving this was truly rewarding!

 ![Whiteboard Solution for Linked List Find Kth Node From End](https://github.com/pedroni/learning-cpp/blob/main/dsa/linked-list-find-kth-node-from-end.png)